 A startup messed up at its foundation cannot be fixed.
-Beginnings are special because this is when the biggest rules, trends, and structure that will define the entity are established.
-They will no longer be changed afterwards, so they need to be well-established.
+Beginnings are special because this is when the biggest rules, trends, and structures that will define the entity are established.
+They will no longer be changed afterward, so they need to be well-established.

 As a founder, your first job is to get the first things right as you cannot build a great company on a flawed foundation.